 Sparked by a real-life death at co-author Benj Pasek's high school more than a decade ago, "Dear Evan Hansen" follows one student's struggle for identity amidst the ensuing chaos.
 The musical makes its Broadway premiere following sold-out engagements at Arena Stage in Washington, D.C. and Off Broadway's Second Stage Theatre.

 Casting Notes: Tony winner Ben Platt played his final performance as Evan Hansen 11/19.
-Beginning 11/21, Noah Galvin (ABC's "The Real O’Neals") takes over the role.
-Then, starting 2/6/18, Taylor Trensch ("Hello, Dolly!") will replace Galvin.
+Noah Galvin played his final performance in the same role 2/4.
+Beginning 2/6/18, Taylor Trensch ("Hello, Dolly!") takes over the title role.

 "Dear Evan Hansen" received two 2016 Obie Awards, for Musical Theatre, as well as the Outer Critics Circle Award for Outstanding New Off-Broadway Musical and the Helen Hayes Award for Outstanding Musical.